InesZenkri/CO2.py/README.md

 # Carbon Calculator

-A Python library for calculating carbon emissions from internet data transfer and checking green hosting status.
+CO2.py is a Python library for calculating carbon emissions from internet data transfer and checking green hosting status.

 ## Features